airball-aero/airball-embedded/hardware/SensorBoard/airball_sensor_board_v8.md

 The *temperature sensor* daughter board will be in files named `airball_sensor_board_v8_temp.*` and is a simple 4-connector I2C sensor breakout.
 As of this writing, it is not yet designed.
 For now, we can prove out our design using a Sparkfun breakout board.

 We have used whatever libraries we can -- primarily from Sparkfun, but also others.
-The main issue we have is that the [BMP388 sensor footprint](https://www.snapeda.com/parts/BMP388/Bosch%20Sensortec/view-part/) we used generates some "clearance" errors, and it's not clear whether that's a problem with our design rules or with the footprint.
+The main issue we have is that the [BMP388 sensor footprint](https://www.snapeda.com/parts/BMP388/Bosch%20Sensortec/view-part/) we used generates some "clearance" errors, and it's not clear whether that's a problem with our design rules or with the footprint. **UPDATE: Changing design rules fixes that, so not an issue.**

 The design as shown includes enough vias to minimally connect the ground planes and avoid airwires, but does *not* include extra vias to ensure good grounding throughout.
 We will add this after we have checked out the design some more.